rafael-minuesa/Dashboard-Launchpad/README.md

 ## 📊 Performance

-Dashboard Launchpad is optimized for performance:
+Simple Launchpad is optimized for performance:

-- ✅ Assets only load on dashboard and settings pages
+- ✅ Assets only load on settings pages
 - ✅ Minimal database queries
 - ✅ No external dependencies
 - ✅ Clean, efficient code